jbreckmckye/premock/README.md

 Just take the `premock.js` file at the root of this project and include it in your deployed scripts.
 Note that it is not minified.

-## [Feature request] Cross-page persistence
+## Cross-page persistence

 One thing that might be interesting is if premock could persist calls in localstorage or similar - so that calls could be premocked across entire pageviews!
 Obviously, this would only really work with functions that only had side effects, like making logging calls to a server.
-And the call arguments would have to be serializable.
-Let me know if you think it could be useful.
+And the call arguments would have to be serializable. _This is currently in development: see the 'local-persistence' branch for details.